lauragift21/nuxt-workshop/README.md

 ## A Look at Nuxt Directory Structure

 The default Nuxt application structure is made up of different files and directories in itself which can be used in building small or large scale applications.
-The way the directory is setup can always be modified to fit your project needs.
+The way the directory is setup can always be modified to fit our project needs.

 This is a structure tree of a Nuxt directory: